hawcx/sdk_docs/docs/android/existing-project.md

 ## Step 1: Add the HawcxFramework AAR

-1. Download the HawcxFramework AAR file from our [official website](https://www.hawcx.com/downloads/hawcxframework.aar).
+1. [Download](https://github.com/hawcx/android_sdk/releases/download/v0.2.1/hawcx.aar) the HawcxFramework AAR file

 2. In your Android project, create a new folder named `libs` in the `app` directory if it doesn't already exist.